21 Expired Listing Scripts That Could Change Minds

 12. The “I’m going to rent it instead” script

-• Objective: Reframe the homeowner’s decision to rent as a potential backup while you open the door to selling when conditions improve.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Reframe the homeowner’s decision to rent as a potential backup while you open the door to selling when conditions improve.

 • Respect their choice to have their property rented.